Last Updated: May 19th, 2020 at 1:13 pm

 Step 1: Determine Your Legal NeedsFirst of all, no matter how minor your criminal charge is, seeking legal advice is imperative.
 Even if you do not hire an attorney, requesting a consultation will give you an idea of your legal needs.
 Anyone facing serious charges is strongly encouraged to obtain legal representation before going to court.

 Step 2: Federal Attorney vs. State AttorneyDepending on your case, you might need a federal attorney versus a state attorney.
 Anyone that broke state law must look for criminal defense attorneys that specialize in that state’s law.
-Federal cases, on the other hand, involve violations of the Constitution, copyright, and other cases which require the consultation of a Federal attorney. ,/p>
+Federal cases, on the other hand, involve violations of the Constitution, copyright, and other cases that require the consultation of a Federal attorney.

 Step 3: Search for Specialized Criminal Defense AttorneysMost lawyers concentrate their practice in specific areas of defense.
 According to your legal needs, you may steer toward a more specialized criminal attorney.
 Asking about areas of practice and areas of specialization can help you make the right decision.